 Cuba is an authoritarian state led by Raul Castro, who is president of the Council of State and Council of Ministers, Communist Party (CP) first secretary, and commander in chief of security forces.
 The constitution recognizes the CP as the only legal party and the leading force of society and of the state.
-The government conducted the April 2015 municipal elections with relative administrative efficiency, but they were neither free nor fair; a CP candidacy commission prescreened all candidates and the government treated non-CP candidates differently.

 Government officials, at the direction of their superiors, committed most human rights abuses.
 Impunity for the perpetrators remained widespread.

 Full U.S. Department of State Human Rights Country Report

 U.S. Department of State International Religious Freedom Country Report